More graphs with pair state transfer: Complement

-State transfer properties are typically studied in the context of connected graphs.
-However, when a graph $H$ is disconnected, it is straightforward to observe that if a component of $H$ admits pair state transfer, then $H$ itself exhibits this property.
-The converse does not hold in general, since the disjoint union $K_2 \cup K_2$ of two copies of the complete graph $K_2$ admits pair state transfer, despite $K_2$ itself not exhibiting this property.
+Observe that if $H$ is disconnected and a component of $H$ admits pair state transfer, then $H$ itself exhibits this property.
+The converse does not hold, since $K_2 \cup K_2$ admits pair state transfer, despite $K_2$ itself not exhibiting this property.
 In cases where $H$ in \cref{mc1} is disconnected, the following additional observations apply.

 \begin{thm} Let $H$ be a graph such that $\l_c$ is an eigenvector of $M(H)$ and $G(H)$ be the graph in \cref{df2}.
 If $H$ has two components, each admitting vertex PST (resp., PGST) at the same time with the same phase, then $G(H)$ and $\overline{G(H)}$ both admit pair PST (resp., pair PGST).
 In particular, if $H$ is regular, then this applies to $A,L$ and $Q$. \end{thm}